sclemson/Crunch/README.md

 ### **Blockers**
 * Due to not having used React before, understanding how to efficiently handle state variables took a little time initially.
 # Bugs
-* Unfortunately, the Numbers API that we used only has an `http` address, meaning the the CORS request is refused by browsers in the deployed version.
+* Unfortunately, the Numbers API that we used only has an `http` address, meaning the CORS request is refused by browsers in the deployed version.
 We are looking to resolve this soon.

 # Future Improvements
 * Have the year fact list appear more as a timeline stylistically.